Skip to content

 Every trucking engagement follows the same four-phase rhythm — built so IFTA, per-diem, driver classification, and equipment economics are accurate before anyone tries to make rate-negotiation or expansion decisions.

-1. Phase 1
+Phase 1

 Discovery

-A 30-minute call to map your operation size, truck count, driver structure, fuel card and factoring setup, ELD platform, and where the books are breaking.
+A 30-minute call to map your operation size, truck count, driver structure, fuel-card and factoring setup, ELD platform, and where the books are breaking.
 No pitch.

-2. Phase 2
+Phase 2

 Setup & cleanup

-3. Phase 3
+Phase 3

 Monthly reconciliation & quarterly IFTA

 Books reconciled monthly with fuel cards, factoring, driver settlements, and equipment.
-Quarterly IFTA returns produced from real data and filed with your base state by deadline.
+Quarterly IFTA returns produced from real data and filed with your base state by the deadline.

-4. Phase 4
+Phase 4

 Reporting & advisory

-Beyond the books
+§Beyond the books

 RPM and CPM are the start.
 The next truck purchase is the point.